 2024 Tony Awards nominations announced to honor the best of Broadway.
 See the list of nominees here.

-The nominees for the 2024 Tony Awards are being announced Tuesday morning to celebrate the best shows and biggest talents on Broadway.
-Tony-winning performers Jesse Tyler Ferguson and Renée Elise Goldsberry are hosting the nominations, with six of the categories unveiled first on "CBS Mornings."
+The nominees for the 2024 Tony Awards were announced Tuesday morning to celebrate the best shows and biggest talents on Broadway.
+Tony-winning performers Jesse Tyler Ferguson and Renée Elise Goldsberry hosted the nominations, with six of the categories unveiled first on "CBS Mornings."

 The 77th annual Tony Awards will air live on CBS and stream on Paramount+ on Sunday, June 16, with Ariana DeBose returning to host for the third time.